-Do you have a passion for helping young children, providing exceptional care and introducing them to education?
-A career as a nursery nurse could be the perfect professional path to follow – allowing you to follow your passion and guide the next generation.
+Do you have a passion for helping young children grow and flourish, providing exceptional care and introducing them to education?
+A career as a nursery nurse could be the perfect professional path to take, allowing you to follow your passion and guide the next generation.

 What is a nursery nurse?

 First and foremost, a nursery nurse is a fundamental role model in the early year's education sector, caring for children from infancy to seven years old.

 It's a job that carries the responsibility of teaching and caring, as nursery nurses support and nurture each child's wellbeing and monitor their health and safety.

 Where does a nursery nurse work?

 Nursery nurses often work in a nursery, day care centre or preschool.
 You'll also have the option to work at a private school or as a private nanny, or even an au pair, where you'll travel to different countries and stay with families and help teach their children the fundamental lessons needed for future success.